 A lot is being made about running smarter businesses.
-Two terms you typically hear during this conversation are business intelligence and business analysis.
-This month, we will take a look at the two terms, decipher their meaning, how they are different from one another, and how they can help you determine the resources a business needs to improve itself.
+Two terms you typically hear during this conversation are business intelligence (BI) and business analysis (BA).
+Today, we will take a look at the two terms, decipher their meaning, how they are different from one another, and how they can help you determine the resources a business needs to improve itself.

 As so many businesses have had to close their doors recently, remote work has become a very popular option.
 Unfortunately, this sudden shift has not been without negative side-effects.
 One such byproduct of this shift has been a serious overworking problem.
 This is a big problem and one that you need to address if it has presented itself in your operations.